tiffany6139/pass478crackingsynthetic_project/README.md

 Project made by Tiffany Garcia

+Demo Video: Please inquire for demo video, unable to upload on github.

 Project Idea:
 Goal is to demonstrate how password cracking is an issue today since constant data breaches leave us at risk.
 I will also add some mitigations and how to monitor the traffic from attempts trying to login.